zieka/cas/developer/Contributor-Guidelines.md

 - The patch modifies a large number files, more than one could practically review in a timely manner.
 - The patch presents a feature or behavior that is deemed too specialized or custom with unwarranted assumptions.
 - The patch introduces (i.e. formatting) changes that are not related to the proposal's objective.
-- The patch violates the general design principals of the codebase or introduces inconsistent or contradictory concepts that would be difficult to maintain.
+- The patch violates the general design principles of the codebase or introduces inconsistent or contradictory concepts that would be difficult to maintain.

 <div class="alert alert-success">
   <strong>Remember</strong><br/>If you need help, please ask and seek clarification as often as you prefer.
-The shared objective of a pull request is not to judge or point fingers, but to collaborate together and make progress.
+The shared objective of a pull request is not to judge or point fingers but to collaborate and make progress.
 Remain positive, optimistic with a healthy attitude towards comments and constructive feedback.
 </div>

 There may be accidental mistakes or infrastructure mishaps along the way.
 You're most welcome to ping the pull request and provide an explanation and/or comment.
 In most, if not all, cases the patch is accepted.

 ## Functional Build

 Before you do anything else, make sure you have a [functional build](Build-Process.html).

 ## How do I do this?

-In order to successfully finish this exercise you need:
+To successfully finish this exercise you need:

 1. [Git](https://git-scm.com/downloads)
 2. [IntelliJ IDEA](https://www.jetbrains.com/idea/download/), eclipse or NetBeans (Depending on the change, `vim` may be perfectly fine too)